MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/touch-interactions.md

 -   Interactions should support compound manipulations.
 For example, pinch to zoom while dragging the fingers to pan.
 -   Interactions should not be distinguished by time.
 The same interaction should have the same outcome regardless of the time taken to perform it.
 Time-based activations introduce mandatory delays for users and detract from both the immersive nature of direct manipulation and the perception of system responsiveness.

+   > [!NOTE]
-    **Note**  An exception to this is where you use specific timed interactions to assist in learning and exploration (for example, press and hold).
+   > An exception to this is where you use specific timed interactions to assist in learning and exploration (for example, press and hold).